Honda Civic (seventh generation): Civic i-VTEC / Sport

+Using the same K20A3 engine block as the US Civic Si, the Civic i-VTEC / Civic Sport was sold in sedan body shell only to inside Asia and manufactured by Honda Automobile Thailand in Ayutthaya, Thailand.
+These were also exported to ASEAN countries.

 Malaysia

 The seventh-generation Civic was introduced in Malaysia in February 2001 where it was only available with the sedan body style powered by a 1.7-litre engine with two variants: EX-i and VTi.
 In November 2001, a third variant known as VTi (SRS) was introduced.
 This variant came with dual front airbags, unavailable in the EX-i and VTi variants.
 In August 2003, the Civic was updated in Malaysia.
-The Civic was now only available with a sole 1.7-liter VTi-S variant.
+The Civic was now only available with a 1.7-liter VTi-S variant.
 In May 2004, alongside the introduction of a 2.0L i-VTEC variant, a 1.7-liter VTEC variant unofficially replaced the 1.7-liter VTi-S variant.
-A couple of limited edition seventh generation Honda Civic was available once in April 2003 with 60 units known as the Civic RX and in January 2005 with 150 units known as the Civic RX2.
+Two limited-edition seventh-generation Honda Civics were produced; once in April 2003 with 60 units known as the Civic RX and in January 2005 with 150 units known as the Civic RX2.